|

 it off between errands to conserve fuel.
 Also, try to combine as

-- Don’t run the air conditioning unless you really need it.
+many errands as possible into one trip. - Don’t run the air conditioning unless you really need it.

 Using the A/C robs power from the engine and uses additional fuel.